Devansh682/Devansh682/README.md

   - 👯 I’m looking to collaborate on Front-end projects

-  - ⚡ Fun fact: I enjoy reading novels and playing cricket
+  - ⚡ Fun fact: I like to play cricket and read novels
 <div align="center">